 We believe that our Maxeon Line of IBC technology stands apart from the competition in key metrics that our customers value, including efficiency, energy yield, reliability and aesthetics.
 We believe the combination of these characteristics enables the delivery of an unparalleled product and value proposition to our customers.
-Our Maxeon 5 panels deliver 60% more energy in any given amount of roof space over the first 25 years, as compared to conventional panels.
+Our Maxeon 3 and 5 panels deliver 55% more energy in any given amount of roof space over the first 25 years, as compared to conventional panels.

 Our Performance Line technology is designed to deliver higher performance than using conventional panels.
 This is possible due to several patented features and improvements we have employed in our product.
-One of our main differentiators from the competition is our shingled design, which delivers 7% higher efficiency due to its reduced electrical resistance and more light absorption given the absence of reflective copper lines and less white space.
+One of our main differentiators from the competition is our shingled design, which delivers approximately 5% higher efficiency than mono-PERC panels due to its reduced electrical resistance and more light absorption given the absence of reflective copper lines and less white space.
 In addition, our Performance Line's robust shingled cells and advanced encapsulant are highly resistant to thermal stresses, humidity, and potential-induced degradation.